 As a part of the Affordable Care Act, Congress required CMS to penalize hospitals that have a high rate of Hospital Acquired Conditions.
 CMS put together a combination of infections and other complications to identify these HACs.
 This program became known as the Hospital Acquired Condition Reduction Program (HACRP).
-The worst-performing hospitals have their payments reduced by 1 percent of what they would have otherwise been paid for such discharges.
+The worst-performing hospitals have their payments reduced by 1% of what they would have otherwise been paid for such discharges.
 In 2015, 758 of the 3,308 Eligible Hospitals were assessed this penalty.
-Hospitals who monitor their HACs can identify hospital trends and work to address these issues to prevent receiving this penalty.
+Hospitals that monitor their HACs can identify hospital trends and work to address these issues to prevent receiving this penalty.

-In a previous blog we talked in-depth about monitoring your readmission rates.
+In a previous blog, we talked in-depth about monitoring your readmission rates.
 As another part of the Affordable Care Act, Congress also established the Hospital Readmissions Reduction Program (HRRP), which requires CMS to reduce payments to hospitals with excess readmissions.
-A staggering 77 percent of hospitals will receive some percentage of penalty to their 2016 funding.
+A staggering 77% of hospitals will receive some percentage of penalty to their 2016 funding.
 Predictive analytics tools help determine which patients are at risk for readmissions.
 If a hospital can use these tools to create a score that identifies the highest risk patients, they can intervene quickly while the patient is still in the hospital.

 Pulling it altogether